 (4) Retention of payroll records required under this rule.

-Payroll records retained under subsection (1)(a) of this rule may be removed from the state archived or destroyed at the end of three full calendar years after the calendar year in which the money was remitted.
+Payroll records retained under (1)(a) of this rule may be archived or destroyed at the end of three full calendar years after the calendar year in which the money was remitted.